NeuroJSON/jdata/JData_specification.md

 JData files support referencing and internal/external linking via the definitions of data links and anchors.

-A link is defined by a named leaflet or leaf as shown below
+A link is defined by a named leaflet or leaf as shown in the below two styles
 ```
-   {
+   "link_style1": {
        "_DataLink_": "path"
    },
-   {
+   "link_style2": {
        "_DataLink_": {
            "URI": "path",
            "Parameters": [...],